COSC3020/divide-and-conquer-sum-sin-2pi/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## Answer
+Our recurrence relation would be T(n) = 3T(n/3)+n.
+We make 3 calls of our recursive function, and we split it into 3 parts so the input size is n/3.